European Studies program

 Students enrolled in a full program at the University of Limoges:

-- You want to earn the European Studies certificate in addition to your main degree (over a year or more): you need to complete successfully all the courses offered in our faculty (3 for each term) and a minimum of 2 courses at the Faculty of Law and Economics (for example 1 for each term).
+- You want to earn the European Studies diploma in addition to your main degree (over a year or more): you need to complete successfully all the courses offered in our faculty (3 for each term) and a minimum of 2 courses at the Faculty of Law and Economics (for example 1 for each term).

 Program of study